Glossary of Personality Traits

 Gullible

-Easily persuaded or deceived due to a high level of trust or naivety.
-Gullibility may reflect innocence, lack of experience, or social vulnerability.
+Easily persuaded or deceived due to an underdeveloped skepticism toward others' claims or intentions.
+Gullibility may reflect a trusting disposition, limited experience, or difficulty reading social deception.

 Hardworking